 This is covered in FAR Part 16.203-1(a).
 To establish a case or bid protest challenging the agency’s improper use of the contract price adjustment in the RFP sections, one has first to articulate the underlying contingency.

-When reviewing a government RFP, the language can be very vague.
+When reviewing a federal government RFP, the language can be very vague.
 If you find that the RFP language is unreasonably vague then bid protest regulations require you to raise the dispute in a pre-award protest.